 Apple is pitching the latest iPad Pro as a computer replacement, using a combination of powerful hardware, a new interface device, and forthcoming new apps, but without changing the skin of iOS.

-It is possible to ditch your computer for an iPad?
+So, is possible to ditch your computer for an iPad?
 Yes, if you qualify.

 Here’s what you’ll need to make iPad Pro your main computer